anvi-pen/Do-Know-Harm-Code-Samples/README.md

 # Do Know Harm Code Samples
-This is a collection of code examples written by Anvi Penmetsa for the game Do Know Harm, which is currently in development.\
+This is a collection of code examples written by Anvi Penmetsa for the Do Know Harm, a game which is currently in development using the Unity game engine.\
  \
 The repository hosting the entire project is currently privated.\
  \